justreallygood/DFSreact/README.md

 # DFSreact
 A React Native component for daily fantasy football players (IOS only).
+Includes official NFL colors for each team.

 # Inspiration
 Inspired by Ali Aas from Dribbble